 Enter the Performer Information here.
-You can choose whether the performer is an organisation or a person.
-Also you can mention the name of the performer and the website or social link of the performer.
+You can choose whether the performer is an organization or a person.
+Also, you can mention the name of the performer and the website or social link of the performer.

 Enter the start date and time of the event with the help of the date and time picker.

-Enter the end date and time of the venue with the help of the date and time picker.
+Enter the end date and time of the event with the help of the date and time picker.

 Enter the various fields in this section as shown below:

 - Currency: Enter the currency of the price here.
 You will specify the currency using the ISO 4217 Currency Code.
-If you don’t know your country’s currency’s ISO code, Wikipedia has an active code list.
+If you don’t know the ISO code of your country’s currency, Wikipedia has an active code list.

 - Availability: Select the availability of the tickets here from the drop-down list.
-The options available are: None, In Stock, Sold Out, Preorder.
+The options available are: In Stock, Sold Out, and Preorder.

-- Price Valid From: Select the date after which the price for the ticket is not available.
+- Price Valid From: Select the date when the price of the ticket becomes valid.

 - Inventory Level: If you know how many tickets are available for sale, enter the number here, or leave this field blank.

-Enter the Rating Score for the Event.
-You can also enter the minimum and maximum rating score for the event.
+Enter the Rating score for the event along with the minimum and maximum score in your rating scale.

 Enter the Pros and Cons for the event here, if applicable.
 These fields are available to add only in the PRO version of Rank Math and when you add, ensure that you add only one item per line.